DeeNewcum/deedot/README.md

     $  ls -l ~/.bashrc
     ~/.bashrc -> ~/dotfiles/.bashrc

     # Your dotfiles are safe.
-Deedot won't overwrite anything.
+DeeDot won't overwrite anything.

 DeeDot is a tool to make managing your dotfile symlinks in $HOME easy, allowing you to keep all your dotfiles in a single directory.